avi-1227/avi-1227/README.md

 ## Learning and Contributions

-- **Continuous Learning:** I am committed to continuous learning and regularly participate in coding challenges, complete online courses, and stay updated with the latest industry trends.
+- **Continuous Learning:** I am committed to continuous learning, complete online courses, and stay updated with the latest industry trends.
 - **Open Source Contributions:** I actively contribute to open-source projects related to Django and web development, gaining experience in collaborative coding and code reviews.

 ## Get in Touch